aldenfairley-catalyst/CardForge/AI_JSON_GUIDE.md

 Compile-on-change keeps `card.ability.execution.steps[]` in sync:
 - Graph validation blocks pin kind/type mismatches and missing required inputs.
-- Connections must be OUT → IN and CONTROL → CONTROL or DATA → DATA; mismatches surface specific toast errors.
+- Connections must be OUT → IN and CONTROL → CONTROL or DATA → DATA; mismatches surface specific toast errors naming the attempted pair.
 - DATA pins require compatible `dataType` (boolean→boolean, number→number, `"any"` wildcard when a pin omits `dataType`).
-Mismatched pairs are rejected.
+Mismatched pairs are rejected with a “Type mismatch” toast.
 - Target IN pin multiplicity defaults to 1; `multi:true` or `maxConnections` increases the fan-in cap.
-CONTROL OUT pins can fan out freely; CONTROL cycles are rejected at connect-time.
+CONTROL OUT pins can fan out freely; CONTROL cycles are rejected at connect-time for DAG-style execution graphs.
 - `SHOW_TEXT`, `IF_ELSE`, `CONST_BOOL`, `CONST_NUMBER`, `EXEC_START` round-trip between graph and canonical steps.

 Node definitions live in `src/assets/nodeRegistry.json` (JSON-first source of truth).
 Add new nodes there, then extend compiler/validation accordingly.